VikeStep/sprinkles_for_vanilla/README.md

 This is a mod that adds a config for vanilla.
 An example config is shown in [sprinkles_for_vanilla.cfg](https://github.com/VikeStep/sprinkles_for_vanilla/blob/master/sprinkles_for_vanilla.cfg).

+If you have any feature requests please make an issue on the github with the tag 'enhancement' and I will look into it.
+If you don't have a github account you can PM me on reddit/FTB Forums/curseforge/MC Forums.

+This mod also uses ASMHelper by squeek to help me tweak some of these classes.
+Since this mod uses class transformers it may causes issues with other mods but I have not ran into any major compatibility issues

 Current Features
 ---------------------
 - Disable/Enable sleep